 Chat in Office Productivity Apps

-New chat features such as Skype in-app integration allows you to chat with colleagues.
+New chat features such as Skype in-app integration allow you to chat with colleagues.
 You can also have video or audio conversations as you wish without exiting the app.
 The Skype in-app integration is available on both phones or desktops with Office 365 installed.

 Collaborating with colleagues on documents was never easy until this feature arrived.
 You can save a file to SharePoint or OneDrive to allow others to access or edit it.
 The integrated sidebar on Word, PowerPoint, and Excel also allows you to share it directly from the app.